-Godzilla x Kong: The New Empire does not include any explicit LGBTQ+ characters or themes.
-The narrative centers on its monster-centric plot and human supporting roles, resulting in no discernible LGBTQ+ representation or impact within the film.
+Godzilla x Kong: The New Empire does not feature identifiable LGBTQ+ characters or themes.
+The film primarily focuses on monster mythology and human alliances, with no direct address of LGBTQ+ representation in its content or casting choices.

 The film features established characters like Godzilla, Kong, Jia, and Dr. Ilene Andrews, whose genders remain consistent with their prior portrayals.
 No information suggests any character, human or monster, previously established as one gender has been depicted as another in this installment.